Miriam I. Archibong

 Growing up in the shadow of her mother Natalyn Archibong—a fierce fighter for the people—Miriam has picked up that same mantle.
 Today, Miriam is a trusted advisor to many—winning cases across the country.

-Global Perspective and High-Stakes Strategist
+Global Perspective and High-Stakes Experience

 A former federal law clerk and Fulbright research fellow in Singapore, Miriam brings a global perspective to her practice.
 Miriam has specifically served as lead counsel in actions involving statutory and regulatory disputes and successfully defended clients in high-stakes litigation.
 Miriam’s diverse experience includes offensive and defensive discovery, depositions, internal investigations, and complex motion practice.